kkumer/gepard/docs/source/install.rst

-which will install the package in your local Python's site-packages, but only as a link to sources, so any changes will be immediately active.
+which will install the package in your local Python's site-packages, but only as a link to sources, so any changes to the sources will be immediately active.

 Requirements